 - The results of blood glucose checks provide important information to guide short and long term decisions about your child’s diabetes care.

 - Aim for blood glucose between 4-7 mmol/L before meals and the bedtime snack.
-Younger children and those that cannot detect low blood glucose will have a higher target of 6-10 mmol/L.
+Younger children and those that cannot detect low blood glucose may have a higher target of 6-10 mmol/L.

 - Do not panic if one blood glucose reading is high or low.
 Look for patterns in the logbook.
-If you see a pattern of high blood glucose, or if your child has more than two lows in a week, call your diabetes nurse to have the insulin dose changed.
+If you see a pattern of high blood glucose, or if your child has more than two lows in a week, the insulin doses should probably be adjusted.
+If your child has been recently diagnosed, call your diabetes nurse to have the insulin dose changed.

 Ketones are the by-products of the burning of fat as fuel, when there is not enough of either glucose or insulin to support the normal process of burning glucose for energy.
 In other words, if the blood glucose is high, the body may start to burn fat for energy.
 If fat is burned, ketones are produced.
 A large amount of ketones can harm the body.

 Therefore, when there is a reason to suspect the presence of ketones, it is important to check the urine and/or blood.

 - The blood glucose is greater than 14.0 mmol/L.